cockpit-project/cockpit/doc/authentication.md

  * remote host: The remote host to use with pam.

-cockpit-ws will then send contents of the Authorization http header, without the auth scheme, on fd #3 to the command.
-Once the command has processed the credentials it MUST write a JSON response to fd #3.
+cockpit-ws will then send contents of the Authorization http header, without the auth scheme, on a special authentication fd to the command.
+By default this is fd #3.
+Once the command has processed the credentials it MUST write a JSON response to the same authentication fd.
 Cockpit opens this fd using SOCK_SEQPACKET so messages can be sent and received in one operation.
 Each message should be no more than 65536 bytes.
+If your command needs to use a different FD for some reason you may add a ```authFD``` option to your auth schema configuration.
+The configured number must be greater than 2 and less than 1024.

 By default cockpit-ws will wait a maximum of 30 seconds to receive this response.
 The number of seconds to wait can be adjusted by adding a timeout parameter along